 I’m writing about eating raw meat because there aren’t a whole lot of people out there who’ve got much experience with it and some people want to know what it’s like.
-I’m not writing this post to get an onslaught of criticism.
-It’s not like I don’t know that raw meat kills thousands of people a year all over the country!
-It’s not like I haven’t heard of bacteria and parasites and worms and viruses and fungus that will burrow into my digestion and slither their way up to my brain…
+I’m not writing this post to try to convert the world to a raw meat diet.

 How I Got Started Eating Raw Meat